nickhould/nickhould.github.io/_posts/2016-06-04-dont-build-another-dashboard-from-scratch.md

 title: Don't Build Another Dashboard From Scratch
 ---

-For the past few years, I've been working as part of the data team of [True Key](https://www.truekey.com/) at Intel Security.
+For the past few years, I've been working with data.
 At different point in times, I felt the need to build a custom dashboarding solution for our team.
 I thought the existing solutions where not good enough for us, not flexible enough.
 For example, solutions like Geckoboard didn't allow our teammates to filter and query the data.
 I wanted to build a custom dashboard by coding it from scratch to solve that problem.

 I've noticed it's a common pattern in data teams to want to build a custom dashboard.
 We might want a self-hosted dashboarding solution, create very custom viz, allow special querying functionalities, etc.